aksayushx/Kaggle-Competitions/README.md

 2. **[Bengali.AI Handwritten Grapheme Classification](https://www.kaggle.com/c/bengaliai-cv19)**

 This competition involves classifying handwritten Bengali Graphemes using a CNN.
-The model got me a score of 0.9316  although I could not submit it to the comeptition as it was over earlier :(
+The model got me a score of 0.9316 after about half an hour of training.